The Bible Tells me so, Jesus has a God

 The spirit of Jesus Christ in us does not make us call out “Trinity, Trinity”.
 Nor did Jesus Christ teach us to pray: “Our Trinity which are in heaven”.

 To the biblical mind, God, God entire, is Jesus’s and our Father in a metaphorical, not in a metaphysical sense, because of God’s role as the giver of life, and because of all that is encapsulated in the father-child relationship: things like relationship, intimacy, concern, discipline, care, protection, representation (man represents God, being in God’s image), and not the least of which, inheritance.
-The children inherit the father’s property.
+The Father gives an inheritance to his children.
 God, the Father, promises to give the earth to the meek, the sons and daughters of God (Matthew 5:5, 9).

 In the Bible, God is the Father, and the Father is God.
 There is no “God the Son” in the Bible.
 God is not a son.
 Let’s be reasonable.
 If God is a Son, why don’t we call out in prayer: “Son, Son!”